SpoddyCoder/SpoddyCoiner/README.md

 * `url_technical_doc` - whitepaper tech document for the project (if more than 1, only 1st returned)
 * `url_explorer` - blockchain explorer for the coin/token (if more than 1, only 1st returned)
 * `url_source_code` - github url for the project source code (if available)

+### About the API Cache

+The API cache is your friend :) It stops API calls being repeated unecessarily, helping to keep inside your rate-limit.
+Free CoinMarketCap API accounts have the lowest rate-limits, but you may purchase a higher tier to increase this.

+* Default cache time is 1 hour - the data you see may be up to 1 hour old
+* Cache time can be changed in the Addons -> SpoddyCoiner menu, the maximum is 6 hours (21600 seconds)
+* Cache can be cleared at any time in the Addons -> SpoddyCoiner menu